Potable Water Billing

 “A customer inquired about a higher-than-normal water bill and wondered how it could have been avoided.
 While we had been working hard to address leaks prior to this, we knew that an improved solution could be incredibly effective at identifying leaks more quickly and efficiently,” said Susan Brown, assistant superintendent of the Orleans Water Department.
 “We needed to find the right one.”

-In fall 2017, the Town of Orleans issued an RFP for a fixed-network solution and ultimately selected a smart water solution from Badger Meter that included BEACON® Advanced Metering Analytics (AMA), ORION Cellular endpoints and the EyeOnWater® consumer engagement tool, which has smartphone and tablet apps.
+In fall 2017, the Town of Orleans issued an RFP for a fixed-network solution and ultimately selected a smart water solution from Badger Meter that included BEACON® Software as a Service (SaaS), ORION Cellular endpoints and the EyeOnWater® consumer engagement tool, which has smartphone and tablet apps.

 “The town especially liked the ability of the EyeOnWater web portal and smartphone app, which gives its customers easy access to their water usage, even when they are away for the winter,” shared Ian Kasowitz, territory manager at Stiles Co., a wholesale distributor of water products that supported the Town of Orleans during its water meter installation project.